More migrants dropped outside vice president's home in freezing weather on Christmas Eve | KRDO

 By Noah Gray

-Two busloads of migrants were dropped off in front of Vice President Kamala Harris’ residence in Washington, DC, on Christmas Eve in 18 degree weather, a law enforcement source told CNN.
-The source said there was no one from any organization or aid group on the ground to receive them in front of the Naval Observatory, where the vice president’s home is located.
+Several busloads of migrants were dropped off in front of Vice President Kamala Harris’ residence in Washington, DC, on Christmas Eve in 18 degree weather late Saturday.

-“It looked like they had to call either family members or somebody else to come and pick them up, but they were standing out there, shivering with blankets for the last five to 10 minutes,” the law enforcement source said.
+An initial two busloads were taken to local shelters, according to an administration official.
+More buses arrived outside the vice president’s residence later Saturday evening.
+A CNN team saw migrants being dropped off, with some migrants wearing only T-shirts in the freezing weather.
+They were given blankets and put on another bus that went to a local church.

-A separate administration official confirmed the arrival and said law enforcement has estimated that approximately 50 more migrants are inbound and expected late Christmas Eve, likely after 10 p.m.
-ET.
-The initial two busloads were taken to local shelters, according to the official.
+Tatiana Laborde, managing director of SAMU First Response, said her group was prepared for Saturday night’s arrivals.
+Busloads of migrants have been arriving in Washington weekly since April.

 It’s not clear who is responsible for sending the migrants to the Naval Observatory, though CNN reported earlier this year that Texas Gov. Greg Abbott had sent buses of migrants north, including to a location outside Harris’ home.